-Sermons should address the theme Faith and Work and should not exceed 20 minutes.
+Sermons should address the theme justice and should not exceed 20 minutes.
 The following passages are provided to help set up the topic, though these need not be the preaching text.

-Whatever length of biblical text you specify for your sermon, we encourage you to think contextually (both cultural context and literary) as you prepare and, potentially, as you deliver your sermon.
+Whatever length of biblical text you specify for your sermon, we encourage you to think contextually (both cultural context and literary) as you prepare and deliver your sermon.
 Avoiding proof-texting (taking a text out of context) is not simply about not misconstruing the text; it's also about enhancing your insights and teaching by helping your audience see the text in its context, both thematically and historically.

 Judges will be asked to score each sermon based on 4 primary areas: